Rupasri Ain, PhD, FNASc, FAScT

 Research Focus

-Trophoblast stem cell self-renewal and differentiation.
-Spiral artery remodeling, Epithelial mesenchymal transition, Cardiac hypertrophy, Colorectal cancer.
+Regulation of trophoblast stem cell self-renewal and differentiation by transcription factors and non-coding RNAs.
+Spiral artery remodeling, Cell-cell communication, Cardiac hypertrophy, Colorectal cancer.

 Research Interest

 The overarching goal of research in our laboratory is to unravel the mechanism by which multi-potent trophoblast stem cells, the progenitor cells of the placenta, self-renew as well as differentiate and trans-differentiate into various cell lineages of the placenta.
-We work on a) regulatory non-coding RNAs, transcription factors and cell signaling pathways that regulate trophoblast stem cell self-renewal, differentiation and function.
-In addition, we are working on the molecular regulation of key developmental events that are indispensible for healthy pregnancy outcome, which include b) spiral artery remodeling, c) decidual cell maturation, and d) epithelial mesenchymal transition.
-We have recently started working on molecular regulation of cardiac hypertrophy and colorectal cancer biology as some molecules we worked on, turned out to be important regulators of a) cardiac hypertrophy and b) colorectal carcinogenesis.
-We use the tools and concepts of molecular biology, cell and developmental biology, genetics and microscopy to address our research questions.
-Finally, our research efforts in understanding placental biology and trophoblast stem cell differentiation is a valuable approach for understanding the etiology of early pregnancy loss and discovering diagnostic and therapeutic strategies for the detection, treatment, and prevention of the placenta associated diseases.
+We work on a) regulatory non-coding RNAs, transcription factors, and cell signaling pathways that regulate trophoblast stem cell self-renewal, differentiation, and function.
+In addition, we are working on the molecular regulation of key developmental events that are indispensable for healthy pregnancy outcomes, which include b) spiral artery remodeling, c) decidual cell maturation, and d) epithelial-mesenchymal transition.
+We have recently started working on the molecular regulation of cardiac hypertrophy and colorectal cancer biology as some molecules we worked on turned out to be important regulators of a) cardiac hypertrophy and b) colorectal carcinogenesis.
+We use the tools and concepts of molecular biology, cell and developmental biology, genetics, and microscopy to address our research questions.
+Finally, our research efforts in understanding placental biology and trophoblast stem cell differentiation is a valuable approach for understanding the etiology of early pregnancy loss and discovering diagnostic and therapeutic strategies for the detection, treatment, and prevention of placenta-associated diseases.

 Credentials

-1. 2017 – till date: Senior Principal Scientist, CSIR-IICB; Professor, Academy of Scientific and Innovative research
+• 2022- till date: Chief Scientist, CSIR-IICB, Professor, Academy of Scientific and Innovative Research (AcSIR).

 Honours & Awards

-5. Technical Expert Committee Member, Human Disease and Developmental Biology, Department of Biotechnology, India, 2022-2025.
+• Technical Expert Committee Member, Women and Child Health, Department of Biotechnology, India, 2022-2025.

-10. Eastman Kodak New Investigator Travel Award (2003) from International Federation of Placenta Association
+• Eastman Kodak New Investigator Travel Award (2003) from the International Federation of Placenta Association

 Grants & Supports